Avalanche Press Homepage Avalanche Press Online Store

 The Dutch considered dreadnought battleships of their own before the Great War, as they had grown dissatisfied with their small and slow "armored ships" and felt it necessary to defend the East Indies from potential Japanese adversaries.
 We covered these in a previous Daily Content piece, and included examples of them in Great War at Sea: Cruiser Warfare and Great War at Sea: Jutland.

-Spice Islands has three classes of them, all grown up and modernized with improved anti-aircraft batteries and additional armor and blisters like other nations' battleships of 1914 vintage.
+Royal Netherlands Navy has three classes of them, all grown up and modernized with improved anti-aircraft batteries and additional armor and blisters like other nations' battleships of 1914 vintage.
 There are 14 of them included in the set, but they don't all appear in scenarios together.
 The Dutch might have built a second class of dreadnoughts if they'd laid down their first set during the 1912 fiscal year but they definitely would not have constructed a third class.

 These ships all appeared in Jutland or Cruiser Warfare or both, in their Great War at Sea era configurations.
-The names don't match up exactly in all cases: the Dutch named their major units after "Admirals of the Golden Age" in the last decades of the 19th century and first decades of the 20th, but then started giving those names to destroyers in the 1930s.
+The names don't match up exactly in all cases: the Dutch named their major units after “Admirals of the Golden Age” in the last decades of the 19th century and first decades of the 20th, but then started giving those names to destroyers in the 1930s.
 So some names had to be altered to avoid confusion, but that did let me honor Bloys van Treslong — the Dutch second-in-command at the Battle of Camperdown in 1797 fought heroically.
-The current frigate named in his honor is best known for the wild antics of topless female crewmembers during NATO exercises.
+The later frigate named in his honor is best known for the wild antics of topless female crewmembers during NATO exercises.

 Large Cruisers